 This working paper examines the resource allocation approaches of 15 climate, environment and development funds, drawing on these experiences to understand how they might inform the design of the Green Climate Fund’s allocation system.

-Understanding climate change finance flows and effectiveness – mapping of recent initiatives: 2013 update
+FEATURE: Understanding climate change finance flows and effectiveness – mapping of recent initiatives: 2013 update

 This paper provides an overview of the large number of initiatives that have been implemented to assist developing countries manage their response to climate change, both through information provision and policy-relevant analysis.